Loic74650/PoolMaster/README.md

 <h4>MQTT API</h4>
 <p>
-Below are the Payloads/commands to publish on the "PoolTopicAPI" topic (see hardcoded in code) in Json format in order to launch actions on the Arduino:<br />
+Below are the Payloads/commands to publish on the "_PoolTopicAPI" topic (see in code) or in the serial terminal in Json format in order to launch actions on the Arduino:<br />
 <ul>
 <li>{"Mode":1} or {"Mode":0}         -> set "Mode" to manual (0) or Auto (1).
 In Auto, filtration starts/stops at set times of the day and pH and Orp are regulated</li>
 <li>{"Heat":1} or {"Heat":0}         -> start/stop the regulation of the pool water temperature</li>